Labib2003/job-box-frontend/README.md

 - You need to keep Redux Dev Tool active.
 DO NOT DISABLE REACT DEV TOOL (This is important for cross-checking your assignment.)

 # Deadline:
-Saturday 13 December thill 11:59 pm
+Saturday 13 January thill 11:59 pm

 # What you need to Submit ?
 Live link of frontend code and Github repo link